k0imet/repo/about.md

 About Me

 Howdy,
-My name is Kelvin Njau (Koimet) a Security Consultant at Silensec Africa.
+My name is Kelvin Njau (Koimet) a Security Analyst at Yelbridges, Ex : Silensec.
 I am also the Founder and Team captain at [fr334aks](https://twitter.com/fr334aks) a competitive MultiNational CTF team 😄.

 Below are some of my/our achievements.